mahmodjabareen/chatbot/README.md

 npm run dev
 ```
 The application will run locally on port 3000, allowing you to interact with your integrated chatbot.

+>Note: If you encounter any installation issues, consider using nvm to change your Node version to 14.0.0.